- Grooming Policy/Dress Code

 - Remember that your teacher wants to know your ideas and read your words, not the ideas and words of someone else.

 - If a friend asks you what is on a test or asks you to complete their homework, explain why you cannot do so.
 Explain to your friend that they are putting your grades and student record at risk.

 - Always contribute as much as you can in group work so you do not end up taking the ideas of others.

 - Consequences of Academic Misconduct

-All instances of suspected academic misconduct are reported to the IB Coordinator and, depending on the nature and frequency of the incident, the Associate Principal.
-The IB Coordinator (and possibly the Associate Principal) will meet with the teacher and student separately in order to determine the appropriate consequence.
+All instances of suspected academic misconduct are reported to the Associate Principal.
+The Associate Principal will meet with the teacher and student separately in order to determine the appropriate consequence.